Protect Me From What I Want: The Art Of Self-Sabotage

 Updated: Aug 9

 In 1982 the artist Jenny Holzer made a large electronic sign that went up in Times Square, it simply said, ‘Protect me from What I want.’
 A curious statement, which at first glance seems odd and designed to provoke debate.
 The most obvious interpretation is about consumerism; people wanting protection from the endless incitement to purchase.
 But for me, a therapist, there’s a potentially a more complex psychological meaning that has resonance for so many clients I see.

-In many different ways people spend a lot of time protecting themselves from what they want, or what we would more commonly call self-sabotage.
+In many different ways people spend a lot of time protecting themselves from what they want, or what we would more commonly call engaging in self-sabotage.
 See if any aspects of these examples are familiar to you: